 1. The study of management is vital to the future of librarianship.

 This is a lesson which was learned within the first few days of the Fall term.
 Dalhousie offers its MLIS within the Faculty of Management, and there are several required courses that are firmly rooted in the cultural sphere of management instead of IS.
-The School of Information Management believes it has a duty to tutor its students on the importance of management and leadership, and I think it’s a wise policy.
+The School of Information Management believes it has a duty to tutor its students on the importance of management and leadership, as well as CLEP test prep, and I think it’s a wise policy.
 It’s safe to say that a plurality of this year’s new students have no schooling in management.
 It’s also safe to suggest that many people in the programme have more experience being managed as opposed to managing.
 Therefore, nearly one half of the courses that first year SIM students take in the first term deal with organizational behaviour and project management as opposed to cataloguing or reference work.
 This is not to suggest that traditional librarianship courses are given short shrift.
 Rather, there is a common understanding in SIM that its graduates, as professional librarians and information professionals, must be prepared to work with and lead others in projects, on budgets, and toward common goals or objectives.
 No man is an island, and no library or organization is devoid of people.
 Management is not a bad word, but a set of necessary skills everyone should be adept with.

 (Interestingly, Meredith Farkas noted the same thing after considering the results of a recent survey on LIS schooling.
 The call for more management skills is hardly new, but it apparently continues to be given short shrift.
 I’m fairly happy, however, that my school responded to this issue long ago.)